-Prepare your design and cut your stencils with your cutting machine making sure the sizes will fit inside the frames.
+First of all, prepare your design and cut your stencils with your cutting machine making sure the sizes will fit inside the frames.
 I used pieces of Vinyl I already had.
 Use your stencil material if you already have them.

 Once cut, use the hook tool to remove all the surrounding and any unnecessary pieces of vinyl.

-Cut a piece of transfer tape and place it over one of the stencil pieces.
+Then cut a piece of transfer tape and place it over one of the stencil pieces.
 Use the scraper to make sure the vinyl sticks well and cut each stencil to be ready to transfer.